List of Marvel Comics characters: B: Berzerker

-Berzerker is a character appearing in American comic books published by Marvel Comics.

-Ray Carter was the electrokinetic leader of The Tunnelers, an offshoot group of Morlocks who hated Callisto's main group and dubbed them Drain Dwellers.
+Berzerker (Ray Carter) is a mutant with electrical abilities and the leader of the Tunnelers, an offshoot group of Morlocks who hated Callisto's main group and dubbed them Drain Dwellers.
 Initially a group of ten, six of the Tunnelers were killed when the Marauders were sent to kill the Morlocks.
 Berzerker and three others survived the attack, only to have another battle with Beast and Iceman, thinking they were Marauders, too.
 The battle ends when the Tunnelers figure out that the X-Factor members are not their enemies.

 Joining X-Factor at their base, the Tunnelers find out about their hosts' mock mutant hunter identities.
 The Tunnelers eventually leave hoping to find a new home in New Jersey.
-They ran into a human street gang called the Savage Wolf Gang who tried to rob them.
-The Tunnelers fought back, ending in the deaths of the Tunneler Blowhard and two of the three gang members.
-They then got in a confrontation with the police where fellow Tunneler and Berzerker's love interest Scaleface was killed.
-Cyclops and Jean Grey arrived to save the remaining two Tunnelers, but it was too late; Berzerker was enraged by the loss of Scaleface and vowed revenge on all humanity.
-Before Cyclops could reason with him, Berzerker let out a giant energy attack, blaming X-Factor for the Tunnelers' destruction.
-Cyclops fired back, overpowering Berzerker's initial shot.
-The optic blast from Cyclops knocked Berzerker into a river, electrocuting himself with his own powers resulting in his death.
+They encounter a human street gang called the Savage Wolf Gang, who try to rob them.
+The Tunnelers fight back, resulting in the death of Blowhard and two of the three gang members.
+The Tunnelers then get in a confrontation with the police, who kill Scaleface.
+Cyclops and Jean Grey arrive to save the remaining two Tunnelers, but are attacked by Berzerker, who is enraged by the loss of Scaleface and has vowed revenge on humanity.
+Cyclops knocks Berzerker into a river, where he is electrocuted by his own powers and killed.

-Berzerker has remained dead since, but was temporarily resurrected via the Transmode Virus in the Necrosha event.